 At Wellesley, she compromised soul and ego by choosing to be pre-med with an art major.

-When she graduated from college, Alexa had an urge to ski full time but applied to medical school instead.
+When she graduated from college, Alexa had an urge to full-time skier and athlete but out of loyalty to following the “safe” path, she applied to medical school instead.

 She deferred medical school to be a ski patroller, justifying her choice rationally with the “patroller” part of the equation saying it was good training to become a doctor.

-After one year of medical school, she became depressed and passively suicidal.
+After one year of medical school, she slowly became depressed and passively suicidal.

-So she quit medical school to be a ski bum, living in Chamonix, Utah and Montana and eventually earning money as a photographer for Powder magazine.
+So she quit medical school to be a ski bum, living in Chamonix, Utah and Montana and eventually earning money as a sponsored skier and photographer for Powder magazine.

 Fast forward fifteen years later.

-She’s a professional photographer who shoots weddings, fashion and outdoor lifestyle (she’s really good at it.
+She’s now professional photographer who shoots weddings, fashion and outdoor lifestyle (she’s really good at it.
 She shot all the photos for my website…lucky me!).

 Yo-yo’ing from soul to society.

-When I look back at Alexa’s journey, it’s fascinating to notice the many moments when she had a “soul inkling” or “soul calling,” and what happened when she tried to push it down and do the “practical” thing instead.
+Looking at Alexa’s journey, it’s fascinating to notice the many moments when she had a “soul inkling” or “soul calling,” and tried to push it down to do the “practical” thing instead.